qcargile/Chrome-Blood/Modlist/Tweaking Mod Settings.md

 ### `Improved Distant Shadows`
 - Enhances shadow detail and consistency at longer distances.
 - Helps maintain immersion, especially in large outdoor areas or when flying/driving.

-### `Improved Environment LODs`
-- Sharpens terrain and world detail further away.
-- Reduces pop-in and blurring, but may slightly impact performance depending on your system specs.

 ### Here's a step by step process to get the most out of your graphics with Chrome & Blood post-v1.13 update